-Move over cannabis, mushrooms are entering the main stream.
+Move over cannabis, mushrooms are entering the mainstream.

 Always bet on the marketers.

-FADS Marketing means profits will follow.
+As we know, profits will follow.

 They've got their hooks in you.

 FADS rise quickly, burn hot and fall out.
 They say you're fat, you're no fun, you need to relax, and you might even die alone.
-In fact, FADS bank on the fact that you already believe all of that.

 Ready to learn how it works?